-Eufy RoboVac 11 is the first to be released, and it was hailed as one of the best budget robot vacuums available at the time.
-It features maximum vacuum suction of 1,000 Pa, quickly filling up its 0.6-liter dust collector.
-More than that, it is a very efficient robot vacuum that is able to easily clean hardwood floors.
+Eufy RoboVac 11 is the first to be released, and it was hailed as one of the best budget robotic vac available at the time.
+It features maximum vacuum suction of 1,000 Pa, quickly filling up its 0.6-liter dust bin collector.
+More than that, it is a very efficient robot vac that is able to easily clean any hardwood floor.

 Then you have the RoboVac 30.
-The Eufy RoboVac 30 is marketed as an upgraded RoboVac 11S, with its suction power reaching 1,500 Pa.
-This is the first RoboVac model that works with boundary strips, which keep it from leaving the room or going inside an off-limits area.
+The Eufy Robot Vacuum 30 is marketed as an upgraded RoboVac 11S, with its suction power reaching 1,500 Pa.
+This smart vacuum is the first RoboVac model that works with boundary strips, which keep it from leaving the room or going inside an off-limits area.

-When you talk about robot vacuums, iRobot’s Roomba is considered the gold standard.
+When you talk about a robotic vac, iRobot’s Roomba is considered the gold standard.
 The company has been making robot vacuums since 2002.
-From that time up until now, the company has not stopped innovating and has continuously come out with features and functionalities that other robot vacuum manufacturers can only replicate.
+From that time up until now, the company has not stopped innovating and has continuously come out with features and functionalities that other robot vacuum cleaner manufacturers can only replicate.

 There are currently five Roomba models available on the iRobot website: